shakaflee/learn-github/README.md

 Download the latest version of Visual Studio Code for windows at https://code.visualstudio.com/Download

-## Step 2: Create a local repo with Git Bash
+## Step 2: Create a local repo with Git

-I want to make this repo locate at `d:/learn-github` on my local computer, so first we create a directory here:
+I want to make this repo locate at `d:/learn-github` on my local computer, so first I create a directory here:
 ```
 mkdir d:/learn-github
 ```
-then I change our current dir there:
+then I change my current directory there:
 ```
 cd d:/learn-github
 ```